- 4 cups vegetable broth

 - 1-1/4 pounds sweet potatoes, peeled and cubed (about 3 cups)

 - 1-1/2 cups dried lentils, rinsed

 - 1/4 teaspoon cayenne pepper

 - 1/4 cup minced fresh cilantro

 - In a 3-qt. slow cooker, combine the first nine ingredients.
 Cover and cook on low for 5-6 hours or until vegetables are tender.
-Stir in cilantro and salt.
+Stir in cilantro.
 Yield: 6 servings.